vuematerial/vue-material/ROADMAP.md

 # Roadmap for Vue Material beta!

-As I told a [couple months ago](https://github.com/vuematerial/vue-material/issues/921), I am developing a new Vue Material from scratch, with better support, an easy way to integrate and way more reliable.
+As I told [couple months ago](https://github.com/vuematerial/vue-material/issues/921), I am developing a new Vue Material from scratch, with better support, an easy way to integrate and way more reliable.
 And this new version is just around the corner.
 I received a lot of issues and complains regarding support for SSR, validation, integration with 3rd party libs and many others.
 So I after ~6 months on this bad boy, more than 500 files, ~28k loc and ~800 commits I now announce that the beta is coming!

 The release strategy will be like this: